assefamaru/cellosaurus-api/README.md

 }
 ```

 `value` is either a `string` or `null`.
+See [Cellosaurus](http://web.expasy.org/cellosaurus/) for more information on each field.

+`/cell_lines/{id}/get_accession` returns the accession id associated to the queried cell line (if cell line exists in db).

+`/cell_lines/{id}/get_synonyms` returns an array of synonyms listed under the cell line being queried.

 ## Contributing

-Fork repo, make updates and submit a pull request.
+To contribute, fork this repository, make updates/edits and submit a pull request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.